roadsnail/Hive-SLR2-SLT2-Zigbee2MQTT-with-node-RED/README.md

 Each relay (CH and HW) has 3 modes: off, auto and heat.

 - off:- self-explanatory.
 Relay is switched to off
 - auto:- relates to the relay being set to on/off according to a schedule set up on the thermostat (SLT2).
 I have no use for the 'auto' mode as my automation software (Domoticz) controls that.
 All I require is to be able to switch the two relays independently.
+Domoticz takes care of scheduling.
 - heat:- turns 'on' the relevant relay dependant on the thermostat setpoint.  (ie demand for CH or HW, boiler comes on), although other settings appear to come into play

-Initially I thought this may be accomplished by just changing these heat/water modes, however, I discovered that a sequence of mqqt publishes including setting heat/water mode, thermostat setting (for CH, not valid for HW) and "temperature_setpoint_hold_heat/water" settings are actually required.
+Initially I thought relay switching may be accomplished by just changing these heat/water modes, however, I discovered that a sequence of mqqt publishes including setting heat/water mode, thermostat setting (for CH, not valid for HW) and "temperature_setpoint_hold_heat/water" settings are actually required.
 (Unless someone else knows better).

-In order to experiment easier and visualise the flow of commands to be issued to MQTT, I created a 'quick and dirty' Node-RED flow. (see flow below).
+In order to experiment easier and visualise the flow of commands to be issued to the MQTT broker, I created a 'quick and dirty' Node-RED flow. (flow.json) allowing me to easily try out combinations of MQTT messages to allow me to:-

+1. Switch the HW and CH relays on/off from a virtual switch in Domoticz (or the node-RED flow ON/OFF buttons).

+2. Set a CH thermostat setpoint controlled from a thermostat device in Domoticz (or node-RED flow) in order to toggle demand for heat on my system.

+3. Read the status of the SLR2 CH/HW relays in node-RED and then send results via MQTT to virtual switches in Domoticz.
+(See 'Domoticz' nodes in attached flow).

 ## node-RED flow (flow.json)